bodkan/bdkn/README.md

-A package with convenience function that I use in all of my projects.
+A package with convenience functions that I used to reimplement in almost all of my projects.